BerenLuthien/HyperColumns_ImageColorization/README.md

         image_net = vgg_net(weights, hrelu0)

-Further and most importantly, a new model was added upon it.
-This new model consists of the harvest of the HyperColumns from VGG, also it "squeezes" the HyperColumns into a two-channels tensor which correspond to the prediction of the A channel and B channel.
+Further and most importantly, the HyperColumns layer was added upon it, and then the HyperColumns are "squeezed" into a two-channels tensor which correspond to the prediction of the A & B channels.
 This process was done by 1-by-1 convolution that "stiches" the feature maps in the HyperColumns together.

         HyperColumns = tf.concat([layer_relu1_2, \